SolaceProducts/terraform-solacebrokerappliance-client/examples/authorization-group/README.md

 # Authorization Group Configuration Example

-Configuration in this directory creates an authorization group on the PubSub+ event broker, leveraging the Client Terraform module.
+Configuration in this directory creates an authorization group on the PubSub+ appliance, leveraging the Client Terraform module.
 The authorization group can be used for [OAuth](https://docs.solace.com/Security/Client-Authorization-Overview.htm#Authoriz2) or [LDAP](https://docs.solace.com/Security/Client-Authorization-Overview.htm#LDAP-Groups) authorization.

 ## Module Configuration in the Example